augustovictor/python-pytest-lab/README.md

 ### Dependencies

 In order to install a dependency and add to `requirements.txt` file we run in the command line: `pip install <dependency> && pip freeze > requirements.txt`

+### Cache

+We can also pass the result of one test session to another by the use of the built in cache `fixture`.